-PCI Slot ThunderBolt Cards?
+ThunderBolt PCIe Cards?
 Not Possible?

 DisplayPort Functions In ThunderBolt

-The POLITICS Of ThunderBolt
+The Politics Of ThunderBolt

 It's important to understand that the collaboration of Intel and Apple, the Intellectual Property behind ThunderBolt and DisplayPort, Licensing and Patent Royalties involving implementing ThunderBolt ports, and CONTROL OVER THE COMPUTING LANDSCAPE may be the real back-story here.